AsifAbbas1090/AsifAbbas1090/README.md

 ### 🚀 2025 Goals

 - Launch a SaaS product from 0 → MVP → scale
-- Expand Blue Minds into a tech consultancy powerhouse
 - Dive deeper into **Kubernetes** and **infrastructure-as-code**
 - Build and mentor a product-driven team
 - Stay human-first while going full-stack 🚀